V3-Alliance/HubZero_puppet/README.md

 /etc/hubzero.secrets
 ```

+If you want to verify your installation there is a [checklist](doc/succesfull_deployment_checklist.md) that you can
+work through to see if everything went according to plan.

 Configuration
 -------------

 HubZero provides a web-based administrator/configuration interface via the Joomla web application.
 Joomla is a Content Management System (CMS) that provides user and group management.

-To login to the web site as admin, use the password from the hubzero.secrets file for the JOOMLA-ADMIN, but with the
+To login to the web site as admin, use the password from the hubzero.secrets file for the `JOOMLA-ADMIN`, but with the
 user name 'admin'

 If installing version 1.1, once the installation is complete, go to the administrator section of your site